José De Gregorio: Central Bank Governor

 In December 2007, he was appointed by President Michelle Bachelet as Chairman of the Board of the Central Bank of Chile, replacing Vittorio Corbo.

 His main challenge in assuming as president of the issuing institution was to stop the advance of inflation.
 The shock derived from the greater international value of food and energy meant that, in mid-2008, the established inflation goal of 2-4% per year was long exceeded, standing at 9.5% in the 12 months to July.
 To combat this situation, the Central Bank began to drastically raise its interest rates (called the Monetary Policy Rate), with the well-known risks of lower growth that this decision implied.
 This policy had to be abruptly modified in the face of the global economic crisis unleashed at the end of the third quarter of that year.

-De Gregorio was responsible for presiding over the Central Bank during the global financial crisis, following an aggressive monetary policy.
+De Gregorio was responsible for presiding over the Central Bank during the 2008 financial crisis, following an aggressive monetary policy.
 The monetary policy rate was cut from 8.25% at the end of 2018 to 0.5% in July 2009, being the largest rate reduction in Latin America.
 New instruments were also designed to provide liquidity and a forward guidance policy was also carried out, once the interest rate reached its minimum.

 While he was president of the Central Bank, he was also the governor of Chile at the IMF and participated in the IMFC (International Monetary and Financial Committee) in 2010 and 2011.